Abarim Publications' online Biblical Hebrew Dictionary

 Social economy depends on private economy

 The third category is the most difficult one, mostly because it doesn't directly relate to anything we do today: the use of blood in ritual contexts.
-Blood of the Passover lamb became a sign on the doors of the Israelites, to be skipped by YHWH on His killing spree of the first-borns of Egypt (Exodus 12:13).
-In the New Testament, Jesus Christ has become our Passover lamb, and His blood atones for us.
-We're even to wash our robes in His blood, and they will turn white (and not red; Revelation 7:14).
+Blood of the Passover lamb became a sign on the doors of the Israelites, to be skipped by YHWH on his killing spree of the first-borns of Egypt (Exodus 12:13).
+In the New Testament, Jesus Christ has become our Passover lamb, and his blood atones for us.
+We're even to wash our robes in his blood, and they will turn white (and not red; Revelation 7:14).

 During the meeting between YHWH and Moses and the seventy three elders, Moses went down to the camp, built an altar and instructed certain young men to slaughter young bulls.
 Half of the blood Moses poured over the altar and the other half he sprinkled over his audience, saying: "This is the blood of the covenant, which YHWH has made with you . . . " (Exodus 24:8, also see Zechariah 9:11 and Matthew 26:28).

 The priestly caste of the Aaronites was established by anointing them, and sprinkling them (and the altar) with the blood of two perfect rams and one bull (Exodus 29:1).
-The bull also fueled the sin offering (29:14).
+The bull also fueled the sin offering (Exodus 29:14).
 Once a year, the high priest was to sprinkle the horns of the incense altar with the blood of the sin offering (Exodus 30:10).
 And blood was poured for a wide variety of offerings for the common people.